-The Watershed Operations Division operates, maintains and optimizes MSD's wet weather facilities to ensure they are doing the most at lowest cost to protect the environment and public health.
+The Watershed Operations Division has operated, maintained and optimized MSD's wet weather facilities to ensure they are doing the most at lowest cost to protect the environment and public health.
+In 2021, this work will be redistributed among three MSD divisions.

-The Watershed Ops created cutting edge tools and technologies that increases MSD wet weather capture to reduce overflows and treats that flow at MSD's Enhanced High Rate Treatment (EHRT), High Rate Treatment, pump stations or green infrastructure assets.
-MSD is positioned to better address the new reality of consent decree-driven performance mandates because Watershed Ops has focused on the needs of these important assets.
-By closely evaluating, monitoring and tracking overflows, MSD now can more efficiently report and react to conditions in real-time.
-Watershed Ops compares actual rainfall conditions to quantify, analyze and refine the hydraulic and water quality models of the collection system and wastewater treatment facilities.
+The Watershed Ops created cutting edge tools and technologies that increases MSD wet weather capture to reduce overflows and treats that flow at MSD's Enhanced High Rate Treatment (EHRT), High Rate Treatment and pump stations assets.
+MSD will manage these assets in WWT.

-Watershed Ops' primary goal is to "operate watersheds".
-Performance is measured and tracked of all existing and potential overflow locations, leveraging MSD's Smart Sewer System to detect, analyze and report overflow events in accordance with our NPDES permits and Consent Decree requirements.
-The group ensures availability and readiness of wet weather facility service.
+Performance tracking of all existing and potential overflow locations and MSD's watersheds will continue by leveraging MSD's Smart Sewer System to detect, analyze and report overflow events in accordance with our NPDES permits and Consent Decree requirements within the Compliance Services Division.

-Modeling is performed of the wastewater collection system, selected surface water channels and wastewater treatment plants.
-Watershed Operations continuously improves the accuracy and efficiency of the existing models to assist operations and engineering with project selection or impact analysis.
-Watershed Operations also coordinates the collection and dissemination of data for organizational needs - flow monitors, level sensors, odor sensors and rain gages are all managed sources that provide.
-This data collected is turned into knowledge and used for three general purposes: Regulatory Requirements, Planning needs, and Operations.
+Modeling and monitoring is also now part of Compliance Services.
+Modeling is performed of the wastewater collection system, selected surface water channels and wastewater treatment plants as a compliance and planning tool.
+MSD continuously improves the accuracy and efficiency of the existing models to assist operations and engineering with project selection or impact analysis.
+Coordination to collect and disseminate data for organizational needs are performed within Compliance Services too (flow monitors, level sensors, odor sensors and rain gages).